Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/customer-feedback.md

 To improve on the service you provide to your customers it is important to gather feedback on the level of service they have experienced when interacting with your teams.
 This feedback will enable you to highlight where exceptional services are being provided, as well as highlight areas where improvements can be made.

 With the customer feedback feature, you can invite your customers to provide feedback on their requests once the request has been closed.
-* Feedback can be provided through the Customer Portal and the Employee Portal.
+* Feedback is provided through the Customer Portal and the Employee Portal.
 * You can include a link in your closure email templates directing customers to where the feedback can be provided.
 * Feedback can be requested in the form of a simple star rating and configurable feedback questions.
 * Feedback can be enabled for incidents and services requests.